nhjschulz/cfsm/README.md

 ### CFSM States

-A CFSM state is a rather light weight concept.
+A CFSM state is a light weight concept.
 It is not implemented as an object or data structure as someone would expect using object oriented languages.
-A state in our C-Language world is just a set of functions that are known by the context as operations.
+A state in the C-Language world is just a set of functions that are known by the context as operations.

 The only mandatory state function is the enter operation.
 It is needed even if there are no state specific entry actions to perform.
-It jobs is to also update the context function pointers.
+It's job is to also update the context function pointers.
 Below is an example of a set of function that define a SuperMario state: